fbpx

 Electrical Problem

-The method I’ve learned is an easy one, and you’ve probably already used it several times on other applications, here it is: The Process of Elimination Which Starts With Identification
+The method I’ve learned is an easy one, and you’ve probably already used it several times on other applications, here it is: The Process of Elimination Which Starts With Identification.
+The first step is to identify all the outlets/switches affected by an outage and then try to determine why.

 Quick Checks just to make sure: